kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro/index.md

 * OmniFocus Set Perspective: set the current perspective in OmniFocus.
 * OmniFocus Set Sidebar Selection: (de)selects the items, tags or projects, in the sidebar tree.
 * OmniFocus Set Task Name: set the name of the task.
+* OmniFocus Set Task Parent Task: set the parent task of the task.
+Effectively moves the task inside the specified parent task.
 * OmniFocus Set Task Primary Tag: set the primary tag of the task.
 * OmniFocus Set Task Project: set the project of the task.
+Effectively moves the task at the end of the project tasks.
 * OmniFocus Set Task Status: set the status of the task.
 * OmniFocus Set Task Tag List: set the list of tags of the task.

+## History
+2020-06-24

+* Added the OmniFocus Set Task Parent Task action
+* Added workaround for OmniFocus Set Task Project so that it doesn't fail if the project is empty (I create a temporary task then delete it).

 ## How to use the Action Pack?
 Real-life examples
 The possibilities of the Action Pack are enormous, but to help you start, here are some of my favorite uses.